benvanik/WebGL-Inspector/readme.md

 ---------------------
 This list is not exhaustive!

-* You cannot inspect pages on file:// in WebKit
+* You cannot inspect pages on file:// in WebKit (possible with security settings?)
-* When using the embed sometimes loading will fail - just reload until it doesn't
+* When using the embed sometimes loading will fail - just reload until it works (needs a better loader)
-* Crazy page CSS will mess with the UI
+* Crazy page CSS will mess with the UI (need more overrides/reset?)
 * Fonts are a bit weird on OS X

 Supported Content